Business & IT Specialists in Securities Financing

 The industry has improved the level of transparency to the underlying schemes and investors that provide their assets for lending.
 In this space, there has been a significant improvement in reporting over the last few years and it is broadly recognised that investors are able to access information at a reasonably granular level if required.
 However one issue we face with this is interpretation.
 It may be easy to churn out transactional data but analysing and understanding it takes a good understanding of the market mechanics and without this knowledge it is very easy for non-practitioners to reach unhelpful conclusions about the risks and rewards of the activity.
 Core lending systems often have reasonable reporting tools for transactional data but it can be difficult to enrich this to make it meaningful within the system’s limitations.
 Clients now want integrated risk modelling and capital calculations as part of their reporting package as well as regulatory reporting requirements met on their behalf.

-Regulators are beginning to push for increase transparency through various new regulation, including (but certainly not limited to) liquidity reporting, Solvency II, and short selling regulation.
 These reporting requirements will involve significant enrichment of transactional data to meet the prescriptive requirements being proposed.
 This includes investor protection through full disclosure of parameters and risk appetite prior to engagement, and on-going reporting of risks and exposures.
 There is little doubt that in the future virtually every aspect of this activity will need to be reported to regulators and it remains to be seen how much of this information is then made publically available.
 It seems that the industry remains at the other end of the spectrum to regulators in this respect and engagement with regulators will be key to finding a happy medium.

 When transparency is forced on the market, such as lending disclosures in Hong Kong, it seems to be able to react relatively quickly to specific requirements but solutions tend to be tactical and often manually created.
 How many tactical reporting solutions can a business take?